platipodium/vinos/doc/odd/paper.md

 ### Spatial units

 The spatial domain is described by a grid, whose cells (in NetLogo: patches) carry spatial information on the environment and record activity information.
 The domain itself is the German Bight including Germany's EEZ.
-It is represented geographically in the WGS84 datum, and bounded by the rectangle spanned by the coordinates (2° E; 53° N) and (10° E; 56° N); the resolution is 0.025 x 0.025 degree (1.5 arc minutes, or approximately 1.7 x 2.9 km).
+It is represented geographically in the WGS84 datum and as equilateral cells in latitude and longitude, thus corresponding to the Concise Spatial QUery And REpresentation System (c-squares) on which much of the reported data is available.
+The model domain is bounded by the rectangle spanned by the coordinates (2° E; 53° N) and (10° E; 56° N); the resolution is 0.025 x 0.025 degree (1.5 arc minutes, or approximately 1.7 x 2.9 km).
 The resulting grid has a size of 320 columns x 120 rows.

+All distance and speed calculations are performed in geographical coordinates using great circle distance; these length calculation are then converted to NetLogo coordinate distances for agent sensing and movement.

 The domain is divided into an active part (water) and an inactive part (land).
 The demarcation between land and water is achieved by using the General Bathymetry Chart of the Oceans (GEBCO) bathymetry bounded by European Environmental Agency's coastline dataset.
 Using a creep-fill algorithm a continuous accessible domain is ensured.
 Cells carry information on resources (fish stocks of the respective species, at climatological seasonal resolution), and regulatory fishery closure areas (offshore wind and trawling exclusion zones).
 They record activity of the fishery occuring in the grid cell as area swept and as hours fished.